 Feature and information associations are not directly used in an Interoperability Catalogue since an Interoperability Catalogue is a catalogue-like product.

-Interoperability catalogues of levels 1 and 2 do not use feature and information associations in feature filters.
+Interoperability catalogues of Levels 1 and 2 do not use feature and information associations in feature filters.

-Interoperability catalogues of levels 3 and 4 may use feature and information associations in feature filters.
+Interoperability catalogues of Levels 3 and 4 may use feature and information associations in feature filters.

 Information Types